-Thus, Growers continue to have the right to exclude union organizers from their private property as part of the "bundle of sticks" that makes up their property.
-See Loretto, 458 U.S. at 433.
-Growers' must, therefore, be compensated when union organizers exercise the right of access granted them by the Access Regulation, regardless of the Access Regulation's provision of procedures for union organizers to follow when accessing Growers' properties.
-Compare Pet.
 App.
 A-17-A-18 (panel emphasizing that the Access Regulation does not give union organizers "24 hours a day, 365 days a year" access to Growers' properties), with Chicago, B. & Q.R.
 Co. v.
 City of Chicago, 166 U.S. 226, 236 (1897) ("The legislature may prescribe a form of procedure to be observed in the taking of private property for public use, but it is not due process of law if provision be not made for compensation.").
-The Ninth Circuit erred in failing to analyze how Growers' property rights were defined by state law prior to the Access Regulation and specifically in failing to recognize the significant violation of the "bundle of sticks" that make up Growers' property rights when the state rescinds their right to exclude.
+The Ninth Circuit erred in failing to analyze how Growers' property rights were defined by state law prior to the Access Regulation and specifically in failing to recognize the significant violation of those property rights when the state rescinded Growers' right to exclude.

 II.
-A PHYSICAL OCCUPATION OF ANY PORTION OF GROWERS' PROPERTIES VIOLATES GROWERS' RIGHT TO EXCLUDE AND IS A CATEGORICAL TAKING FOR WHICH JUST COMPENSATION IS OWED
+PHYSICAL OCCUPATION OF PORTION OF GROWERS' PROPERTIES VIOLATES GROWERS' RIGHT TO EXCLUDE AND ISΑ CATEGORICAL WHICH TAKING FOR JUST COMPENSATION IS OWED

-Takings Clause provides that property [shall not] be taken for public use, without just compensation."
+The Takings Clause provides that "private property [shall not] be taken for public use, without just compensation."
 U.S. CONST.
 Amend.
 V. This Court has long differentiated between physical takings and regulatory takings.
 Tahoe-Sierra Pres.
 Council, Inc. v.
 Tahoe Reg'l Planning Auth., 535 U.S. 302, 321-22 (2002).
 "When the government physically takes possession of an interest in property for some public purpose, it has a categorical duty to compensate the former owner, regardless of whether the interest that is taken constitutes an entire parcel or merely a part thereof . . . . even [if] that use is temporary."
 Id. at 322.
-In contrast, the Court's regulatory takings jurisprudence "is of more recent vintage and is by 'essentially ad hoc. characterized inquiries."
-Id. (quoting Penn Central Transp.
-Co. v.
+In contrast, the Court's regulatory takings jurisprudence "is of more recent vintage and is characterized by 'essentially ad hoc, factual inquiries."
+Id. (quoting Penn Central Transportation Co. v.
 City of New York, 438 U.S. 104, 124 (1978)).
 Only regulatory takings that deprive the landowner of "all economically valuable use" are categorical, or "per se" takings.
 Id. at 320-21.
 All physical takings, however, are categorical takings.
 Id. at 321-22.
 In Horne, the Court treated physical takings and categorical takings as one and the same, emphasizing that the lower courts should not "confuse our inquiry concerning per se takings with our analysis for regulatory takings."
 Horne v.
 Dep't of Agric., 576 U.S. 350, 364 (2015).

-In Kaiser Aetna, this Court unequivocally held that the "right to exclude,' so universally held to be a fundamental element of the property right, falls within this category of interests that the Government cannot take without compensation."
-444 U.S. at 179- 80.
-Deprivation of the right to exclude can, standing alone, constitute a taking.
+In Kaiser Aetna v.
+United States, this Court unequivocally held that the "right to exclude,' so universally held to be a fundamental element of the property right, falls within this category of interests Government cannot take that the without compensation."
+444 164.
+179-80 U.S. (1979).Deprivation of the right to exclude can, standing alone, constitute a taking.
 Loretto, 458 U.S. at 433; Kaiser Aetna, 444 U.S. at 179-80.
 And while the amount of just compensation due may vary depending on "whether a part or a whole of that interest has been appropriated by the government for the benefit of the public," Members of Peanut Quota Holders Ass'n v.
 United States, 421 F.3d 1323, 1330 (Fed.
 Cir.
 2005), the Ninth Circuit here wrongly focused on Growers' failure to allege a permanent physical invasion, Pet.
 App.
 A-15-A-18.
 Additionally, this Court has "solidly established" that physical takings need not be "permanent" to be compensable.
-Arkansas Game & Fish Comm'n v.
+Arkansas Game &

+Fish Comm'n v.
 United States, 568 U.S. 23, 32-37 (2012) (collecting cases).